 Healing Properties

-The SEEDS of lovage have carminative (eliminate intestinal gas) and emmenagogue (increase menstrual flow) properties, as it happens with all plants belonging to the Umbelliferae family.
+The SEEDS of lovage have carminative (eliminate intestinal gas) and emmenagogue (increase menstrual flow) properties, as happens with all plants belonging to the Umbelliferae family.

 How to use Lovage